danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

 ## 2-Inferential Statistics fornData Scientists

   Inferential study of a medical dataset regarding 2.500 newborns of 3 different hospitals, containing parameters related to mothers (age, smoker/non smoker, number of     previous pregnancies, etc.) and infants (sex, weight, length, skull diameter, etc.).

-The goal of the study is to provide a regression model for a newborn's weight       knowing mother's and other newborn's data. (e.g. does a mother who smokes have a higher probability to give birth to an underweight baby?)
+  The goal of the study is to provide a regression model for a newborn's weight knowing mother's and other newborn's data. (e.g. does a mother who smokes have a higher probability to give birth to an underweight baby?).

+  The projects consists in the developments of the following points:

+  *-Brief descriptive analysis of the dataset variables;*

+  *-Use of different types of tests (t, wicoxon, shapiro, chi squared, etc.) to test several hypothesis, such as: 1) are dataset's infants weight and lenght significantly different from the population?
+2) are the amounts of cesarean births significantly different among hospitals, 3) are there some variables significantly different between sex? and so on;*

+  *-Creation of multiple linear regression models, evaluating which is the most accurate and using it to make some prediction about a newborn's characteristics.*